pradityamsook/Image-processing-Food-Science/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install packages.

 ### For python2.x
 ```bash